| Title: | Numerical Tools for 'Rcpp' and Lambda Functions |

 List of additional arguments from the function |

-return a single numeric value corresponding to
+fd_deriv1 and fd_deriv2 return a single numeric value corresponding to

-the first and second derivative via finite differences. deriv1
+the first and second derivative via finite differences. deriv1 and

 section "Richardson Extrapolated Finite Differences" of the package